soniafriesen/LINQ-Lambda-Expressions/README.md

-Demonstrations of LINQ and Lambda expressions
+Demonstrations of LINQ and Lambda expressions.
-Using LINQ and Lambda to extract data from mutliple file formates
+Using LINQ and Lambda to extract data from mutliple file formats.